 Our dining room table is big enough that we can spread out all of our BookShark books and still see everything.

 Get out of the house altogether.
 Head to the park or library and do some school there.
 Grab a backpack, toss some books, pencils, and erasers and learn where ever you go.

 How to Not Have a Homeschool Room

 I have been a book lover since I was a teen, and that requires bookshelves, which is important as a homeschooler too.

-If you don’t want you home to look like a school room, which was my goal, you just need to be a bit creative.
-I wanted our home to be a home, and as we plan to sell someday not have to worry about it when the time comes to list.
+If you don’t want your home to look like a schoolroom, which was my goal, you just need to be a bit creative.
+I wanted our home to be home, and as we plan to sell someday not have to worry about it when the time comes to list.

 When we bought our house, it came with an old dining room “hutch” as we call it, which houses our board games.
 It’s directly behind our dining room table which is the perfect place to play board games.

-One of our cube storage is used for library books, coloring books, and crayon/colored pencil/etc. storage.
+One of our cube storage is used for library books, coloring books, crayons/colored pencils/etc. storage.

 The other is for the rest of our homeschool curriculum – BookShark Reading with History and Science books and science kits (two of the cubes).